Lanturn Logo

 Tax exemptions are available for new startup companies for their first 3 consecutive YAs: 75% exemption on the first S$100,000 of normal chargeable income and a further 50% exemption on the next S$100,000 of normal chargeable income.

 With globalisation, your talent pool is not limited to Singapore only; you can find the right candidate overseas and apply for the appropriate work visa on their behalf before starting their employment and life in Singapore.
-In fact, there are over a million foreign workers on the island.
+There are over a million foreign workers on the island.
 There are several work visas or permits to choose from, either for professionals or semi-skilled workers.

 The three most common visas for professionals are the following:

-Foreign employees with a salary of 4,500 will be eligible for this work pass.
-The pass will need to be renewed every two years for first-time candidates and every three years afterward.
+• Employment Pass Foreign employees with a salary of 4,500 will be eligible for this work pass.
+The pass will need to be renewed every two years for first-time candidates and every three years afterwards.

-This pass is ideal for budding entrepreneurs who meet at least one of the seven criteria to be eligible, such as holding an intellectual property, having a good business or investment track record, or having a venture capitalist or an angel investor to back your business.
-It is required to renew the pass after the first year for first-time holders and every two years afterward.
+• EntrePass This pass is ideal for budding entrepreneurs who meet at least one of the seven criteria to be eligible, such as holding an intellectual property, having a good business or investment track record, or having a venture capitalist or an angel investor to back your business.
+It is required to renew the pass after the first year for first-time holders and every two years afterwards.

 The legal working age in Singapore is 17, and no law provides the basis for a minimum wage; it all comes back to the agreement between the employee and the employer.
 Regardless of the pay, the working hours of all employees should not exceed 44 hours a week.
 Exceeding that will be considered overtime, meaning employers must pay more.